Let’s not pretend remote work isn’t challenging.

 Well, many great remote work tools have emerged in the last couple of years, all designed to simplify working, meeting, talking and hanging out with colleagues who are miles away from you.

-You know about Slack, Zoom and Google Workspace, but here we’ve laid out 14 remote work tools you probably haven’t heard of.
+You know about Slack, Zoom and Google Workspace, but here we’ve laid out 25 must-have remote work tools that boost your productivity and morale 2x better.

 These are the real game changers 👇